Skip to main content

 Analysis

-The Analysis section provides a detailed view of the technical and operational parameters of the assistant.
-Users will find summary statistics and visualizations here that help understand how the assistant is being used, its load, and its performance over time.
+The Analysis section provides a detailed view of the technical and operational parameters of the agent.
+Users will find summary statistics and visualizations here that help understand how the agent is being used, what its load is, and how it performs over time.

-Monitored metrics include the number of requests, volume of consumed tokens, ratio of input to output tokens, response processing speed, and other indicators.
-This information is available in the form of clear graphs and bar visualizations, which allow for identifying trends, fluctuations, or potential anomalies.
+Metrics tracked include the number of requests, the volume of tokens consumed, the ratio of input to output tokens, response processing speed, and other indicators.
+This information is available in the form of clear graphs and bar visualizations that allow for identifying trends, fluctuations, or potential anomalies.

-Analyses are a crucial tool for administrators and product teams who want to not only operate assistants but also optimize them.
-They help evaluate when the highest usage occurs, what the consumption-to-performance ratio is, and how quickly the assistant responds under real conditions.
+Analyses are a crucial tool for administrators and product teams who want to not only operate agents but also optimize them.
+They help evaluate when the highest usage occurs, what the consumption-to-performance ratio is, and how quickly the agent responds in real conditions.

-• Section for an overview of the assistant's performance (volume and quality of interactions).
+• A section for an overview of the agent's performance (volume and quality of interactions).

 Evolution

-The Evolution section allows managing the development of the assistant's system instructions (prompts) based on real behavior and feedback.
+The Evolution section allows for managing the development of the agent's system instructions (prompts) based on real behavior and feedback.
 Administrators can compare individual versions of prompts here, evaluate their impact, and apply changes in a targeted and controlled manner.

-The main part consists of comparing the currently active prompt with a proposed modification.
-The user can thus see the previous and new wording of the instruction side by side and easily identify how the assistant's logic is changing.
+The core part consists of comparing the currently active prompt with a proposed modification.
+The user can see the previous and new wording of the instruction side by side and easily identify how the agent's logic is changing.
 In addition to textual comparison, the system collects specific use cases on which the change can be tested.

-The evolution section also includes an overview of feedback that led to the change or to which the new version of the prompt should respond.
-This feedback includes ratings, comments, and the identity of the users who submitted it.
+The evolution section also includes an overview of feedback that led to the change or that the new version of the prompt should respond to.
+This feedback includes ratings, comments, and the identity of the users who provided it.

-Evolution is thus a tool for improving the assistant's behavior based on data, not intuition.
-It allows for continuous development, controlled testing, and documentation of all changes over time.
+Evolution is thus a tool for improving the agent's behavior based on data, not intuition.
+It enables continuous development, controlled testing, and documentation of all changes over time.

-• Overview of user suggestions for prompt evolution (date, user, message, rating).
+• An overview of user suggestions for prompt evolution (date, user, message, rating).

-• Develop action (suggests modifications) and Apply Evolution action (applies changes).
+• Actions Develop (suggests modifications) and Apply Evolution (applies).

 Conversations

-The Conversations section serves as an overview of all interactions that have taken place between users and a specific assistant.
-Users will find a list of conversations with information about the date, initiating user, topic, and total number of messages within that exchange.
+The Conversations section serves as an overview of all past interactions between users and a specific agent.
+Users will find a list of conversations with information about the date, initiating user, topic, and total number of messages within the exchange.

-This section provides administrators with the opportunity to delve into the specific content of communication, analyze how the assistant is used in practice, and verify how queries were answered.
-The displayed information can be used for further evolution of the assistant, fine-tuning prompts, or ensuring compliance with internal rules.
+This section provides administrators with the opportunity to delve into the specific content of the communication, analyze how the agent is used in practice, and verify how the queries were answered.
+The displayed information can be used for further evolution of the agent, fine-tuning prompts, or ensuring compliance with internal rules.

 Each conversation includes the option for a detailed view.
-Users can thus retrospectively track the entire communication, including all steps and responses, which increases transparency and allows for backtracking when needed.
+Users can thus trace the entire communication, including all steps and responses, which increases transparency and allows for retrospective checks when needed.

-• List of conversations with users: date, user, subject, number of messages; the eye icon opens the thread detail.
+• A list of conversations with users: date, user, subject, number of messages; the eye icon opens the thread detail.

 Feedback

-The Feedback section serves as a centralized overview of the feedback provided by users on the assistant's responses.
-Each record includes the date, user identity, interaction outcome, and type of rating - for example, positive, negative, supplemented by a comment, or other specific ratings.
+The Feedback section serves as a centralized overview of feedback provided by users on the agent's responses.
+Each record includes the date, user identity, interaction outcome, and type of rating - for example, positive, negative, supplemented with a comment, or other specific ratings.

 Thanks to this section, administrators can easily identify responses that were inaccurate, misleading, or particularly beneficial.
 All reactions are traceable, and it is possible to look back at the context in which the rating occurred.

-This feature is crucial for the future evolution of the assistant - it provides a data-driven basis for prompt adjustments, refinement of data context, or evaluation of training needs.
-In combination with the Evolution section, it forms part of the continuous improvement of the assistant's outputs.
+This feature is crucial for the future evolution of the agent - it provides a data-driven basis for prompt adjustments, refinement of data context, or evaluation of training needs.
+Combined with the Evolution section, it forms part of the continuous improvement of the agent's outputs.

-• Collected ratings and comments on the assistant's responses.
+• Collected ratings and comments on the agent's responses.

 History

-The History section serves to transparently track all important changes that have been made to the assistant.
+The History section serves to transparently track all significant changes made to the agent.
 Each record includes the date, author of the change, affected entity, and type of action performed.

-This audit trail is important for operational oversight, security standards, and backtracking interventions in an environment where assistants often undergo evolution or modifications.
+This audit trail is important for operational oversight, security standards, and retroactive tracing of interventions in an environment where agents frequently undergo evolution or modifications.

-• Audit log of actions on the assistant (date, user, entity, type of action).
+• An audit log of actions on the agent (date, user, entity, type of action).